-With this in mind, SmartFish kindly supported a community exchange, sending a delegation of lobster fishers from Sainte Luce to visit Andavadoaka where they could learn about implementing temporary closures from the experts themselves.
-In late July, this intrepid group travelled almost 1,000 kilometres across southern Madagascar to reach Andavadoaka, where they received a very warm welcome from the Blue Ventures team!
-The next three days were spent exchanging ideas and experiences with the Velondriake Association, going on several field trips and holding animated discussions covering topics including how to build community acceptance of temporary closures, develop and enforce dina (local management rules), and monitor the impact on catches.
+With this in mind, SmartFish kindly supported a community exchange, sending a delegation of lobster fishers from Sainte Luce to visit Andavadoaka where they could learn about implementing temporary fishery closures from the experts themselves.
+In late July, this intrepid group travelled almost 1,000 kilometres across southern Madagascar to reach Andavadoaka, where they received a very warm welcome from the local community and Blue Ventures team!
+The next three days were spent exchanging ideas and experiences with the Velondriake Association, going on several field trips and holding animated discussions covering topics including how to build community acceptance of temporary fishery closures, develop and enforce Dina (local management rules), and monitor the impact on catches.

-One of the things that really struck the Sainte Luce fishers was the similarity between their village and the situation in Andavadoaka, particularly in terms of engaging with seafood buyers such as Copefrito and Martin Pecheur, both of whom are supportive of the temporary closure model as it is proven to increase the productivity of fisheries.
+One of the things that really struck the Sainte Luce fishers was the similarity between their village and the situation in Andavadoaka, particularly in terms of engaging with seafood buyers such as Copefrito and Martin Pecheur, both of whom are supportive of the temporary fishery closure model as it is seen to increase catches.

 The exchange provided lots of food for thought for Azafady, with Emahalala Ellis, Head of their Environment and Conservation Department, remarking on the high level of community engagement in Velondriake: “The visit was an important learning experience as it really helped me to reflect on how Azafady supports communities to meet their natural resource management goals, and what exactly my role should be in the context of the lobster project.
 It was fascinating to witness how Blue Ventures facilitates sustainable development with local communities in Velondriake, as there are evidently many parallels between this model and Azafady’s approach to capacity building.”